 Syed has a wealth of experience in advising individuals on asylum, human rights and EEA cases.
 He is also able to assist individuals with visa applications and general immigration advice.

-Syed regularly appears as an advocate in both the First-tier Tribunal, Upper-tier Tribunal and has conduct of numerous judicial reviews in the Upper-tier Tribunal, the Administrative Court and the Court of Appeal.
+Syed regularly appears as an advocate in both the First-tier Tribunal, Upper Tribunal and has conduct of numerous appeals and judicial reviews in the Upper Tribunal, the Administrative Court and the Court of Appeal.

-As an experienced litigator Syed has worked on a number of important cases including SF, R (on the application of) v The Secretary of State for the Home Department EWHC 2705 (Admin) which was a successful judicial review challenge in a trafficking case and Secretary of State for the Home Department v Gedi AA/02649/2015 which was a successful judicial review concerning whether the Secretary of State could issue a second deportation order once a first one had been successfully appealed.
+As an experienced litigator Syed has been involved in a number of important cases including the listed case of SF, R (on the application of) v SSHD EWHC 2705 (Admin) which was a successful judicial review challenge in a trafficking case and SSHD v Gedi AA/02649/2015 which was a successful judicial review concerning whether the Secretary of State could issue a second deportation order once a first one had been successfully appealed.

-Syed also worked on the very important case of Gedi, R (On the Application of) v Secretary of State for the Home Department EWCA Civ 409, the Court of Appeal declared that the Home Office had imposed curfew restrictions on an individual in circumstances where they had no power to do so.
-If you have been subjected to curfew requirements by the Home Office we may be able to assist you with investigating whether you are entitled to damages in light of the decision in Gedi.
-Contact Syed for further information.
+Syed has worked on the very important listed case of Gedi, R (On the Application of) v SSHD EWCA Civ 409.
+The Court of Appeal in this case declared that the Home Office had imposed curfew restrictions on an individual in circumstances where they did not have a power to do so.

 Syed has advised the English Language Test Victims group and has successfully assisted a considerable number of clients impacted by the TOEIC visa scandal obtain redress through the courts.